 Steenbarger emphasizes that great traders are self-directed learners:

-Set aside dedicated time each day to objectively analyze your performance, emotions, and trading decisions.
+- Daily Self-Coaching - Set aside dedicated time each day to objectively analyze your performance, emotions, and trading decisions.

-Reflect after each session, writing down what went well, what didn’t, and why.
+- Actionable Reflection - Reflect after each session, writing down what went well, what didn’t, and why.
 Identify specific areas to improve next session.

-Systematically practice new trading skills (entry timing, risk management, emotional control), just like an athlete or musician would.
+- Structured Practice - Systematically practice new trading skills (entry timing, risk management, emotional control), just like an athlete or musician would.

 Master Trading Psychology